GerardvanMeurs/ExData_Plotting1/README.md

 ## Preliminary

-Instead of repeatedly reading the data, preparing the data and selecting the data in all 4 scripts I programmed these activities in a separate script: plot0.R.
+Instead of repeatedly reading, preparing and selecting the data in all 4 scripts I programmed these activities in a separate script: plot0.R.
 This plot writes the data to a file hpc.RDS, which is read by the plotting scripts plot1.R, plot2.R, plot3.R and plot4.R.

 ## Introduction